What Are Autonomous AI Agents? Complete Guide to Self-Extending Intelligence

 Traditional AI agents operate within rigid boundaries.
 They can only use the tools they were born with, like a craftsperson limited to whatever was in their toolbox when they started their apprenticeship.
 Need to process a specific data format?
 Hope someone built that capability.
 Want to integrate with a particular API?
 Cross your fingers it was anticipated during development.

+True autonomy through self-extension is what we've built at Ragwalla.
 Our agents can now create custom tools during conversations, transforming from static assistants into genuinely autonomous problem-solvers.
 Here's what autonomy looks like in practice:

 User: "I need to analyze this CSV file and generate a custom report format that doesn't exist in your current tools."